nazariyg/Phred/README.md

 ## At a Glance

-None of the OOP magic below is natively supported by PHP.
+The OOP magic below is not natively supported by PHP but is available with Phred:

 ```php
 // An OOP Unicode string.